View Search Results

 An 8-month leadership development and advocacy education program for adults with developmental disabilities (over age 21) and family members of children and transition age youth.
 The goal of this program is to prepare the next generation of disability advocates to work toward meaningful statewide change.

 Operates a public interest law firm that specializes in the reform of the public elementary and secondary school systems in New Jersey.
-The law firm provides free legal representation for low-income parents and guardians of public school children who encounter problems in areas such as special education, school discipline, school residency, bullying/harassment bilingual education, and the provision of a thorough and efficient education.
+The law firm provides free legal representation for low-income parents and guardians of public-school children who encounter problems in areas such as special education, school discipline, school residency, bullying/harassment bilingual education, and the provision of a thorough and efficient education.